tml/cadmus/src/Chapter-1/Part III: Variables.md

 ```java
 name = "George";
 ```
-If you wnat you can define it and initialise it in a single line:
+If you want, you can define it and initialise it in a single line:
 ```java
 String name = "George";
 ```